Creggs

 Creggs (Na Creaga) is a small village and townland in County Galway, Ireland.
 It is on the border with County Roscommon, on the R362 regional road between Glenamaddy and Roscommon town.

+Amenities

-With a population of approximately one hundred people, the village now contains two public houses (although it used to contain seven).
-The village of Creggs was also once the location of a monthly fair, dancing, football and Feiseanna (music competitions).
+With a population of approximately one hundred people, the village has two public houses, having formerly had seven.
+Creggs was once the location of a monthly fair, as well as dancing, football and feiseanna (Irish cultural festivals).

-The village has a rugby union team.
-The rugby grounds is known as the Green.
-The club has four playing pitches including a full-size artificial pitch.
-The rugby club also has a circa one kilometre community amenity walkway around its grounds.
+The local rugby union club, Creggs RFC, has four playing pitches, including a full-size artificial pitch.
+The club's grounds, known as "the Green", are surrounded by a one-kilometre community walkway.

+Parnell memorial

+Charles Stewart Parnell delivered his last public speech at Creggs on 27 September 1891, addressing a crowd of several thousand in heavy rain despite being ill and against his doctor's advice.
+He died at Hove, England, nine days later, on 6 October 1891.

-A memorial in the village at the entrance to the rugby club commemorates the last speech by Charles Stewart Parnell, which was made here approximately two weeks before his death.
-The memorial was erected by Éamon de Valera in 1946, on the centenary of Parnell's birth.
+A memorial at the entrance to the rugby club commemorates the speech.
+It was unveiled by the Taoiseach, Éamon de Valera, in 1946, on the centenary of Parnell's birth.